cawka/cs118-spring2016/project-2.md

 - The client and the server will communicate using the User Datagram Protocol (UDP) socket, which does not guarantee data delivery.

-- The initial congestion window size starts from 1024 bytes.
+- The initial and **minimum** congestion window size starts from 1024 bytes. **Make sure your congestion windows doesn't go below 1024**

 - The fixed retransmission timeout value 500 milliseconds (adaptive RTO for the extra credit)